Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "See you in a couple hours."

-"Right…" Gabby looked suddenly nervous, but eager.
+"Right..."
+Gabby looked suddenly nervous, but eager.
 "Where are we shooting?"

 "You’ll see."
-Ava grinned at her, and rushed away with phone in hand and already selecting the right contact…
+Ava grinned at her, and rushed away with phone in hand and already selecting the right contact...

 There.
 She grinned to herself, stepped out of the shop, and strode up the street back towards her apartment as she made a call to Hayley Tisdale.